RahulGopalan05/PES-DotSlash-5.0-Flopper/README.md

 # PES DotSLash 5.0 Hackathon Project

-## Sign Language Transcriber with Emotion Recognition
+## Two Way Sign Language Transcriber with Emotion Recognition

 This project was developed during the PES DotSLash 5.0 Hackathon, a 24-hour coding competition.
 I created a two-way sign language transcriber capable of converting hand signs to text or speech, and vice versa.
 Additionally, we integrated emotion recognition to enhance the user experience.